wncc/learners-space/Machine Learning/Week2/README.md

 # Week 2

 Welcome to Week 2!
 Having laid the foundations of Machine Learning, this week we start exploring algorithms and concepts of Machine Learning.
-We discuss about the fudamentals of Machine Learning - Linear Regression and Logisitic Regression.
-We also talk about the importance of Data Cleaning for a Machine Learning Model.
-There is a good resource link to get hands on experience in Exploratory Data Analysis.
-This week, we also come up with an advanced topic for the interested ones - Generalised Linear Models.
+We discuss about the fudamentals of Machine Learning -

+* Linear Regression
+* Logisitic Regression
+* Importance of Data Cleaning and Pre-Processing
+* Exploratory Data Analysis
+* Generalised Linear Models (Advanced optional content)

 ## Linear Regression